AshRouth/SOC/_motions/Ensuring Sex and Gender Are Not Conflated.markdown

 {% include amendment.html number="2" status="tbd" %}

-[Note from SOC - One part of this motion is Out of Order on the basis that it would be of no consequential effect]
+Note from SOC - One part of this motion is Out of Order on the basis that it would be of no consequential effect \\

-OoO starts:
+\\

-For clarity:
+OoO starts: For clarity: \\
 Female is used to refer to sex rather than gender in this motion.
+{:.alert .d-inline-block .alert-defeated}